divinecuration/divinecuration.github.io/_posts/2020-07-31-brandom-recognition.md

 ---
 layout: post
-title: "Note VI"
-subtitle:  "Self-Consciousness as Reciprocal Recognition"
+title:  "Self-Consciousness as Reciprocal Recognition"
 date: 2020-07-31 09:23:00
-categories: [thoughts, notes]
+categories: [thoughts, brandom, agency, mediation]
-excerpt_separator: <!--end_excerpt-->
 ---

 At the heart of Hegel's philosophy of mind is the idea that self-consciousness is essentially mediated: that a self's recognition of its own selfhood is metaphysically dependent on its recognition of others and the reciprocation of such recognitive attitudes.
 This is a rejection of the foundational Cartesian doctrine of _given_ self-consciousness.
 Brandom's approach to this mediation structure is to consider the logic of the _recognition_ relation itself.
 We say that _x recognises y_ if x takes y to be a self.
 To say that x is _self-conscious_ is then just to say that x recognises themselves.